 The Media Studies concentration is offered in partnership with the Intercollegiate Media Studies (IMS) Program of The Claremont Colleges.
 Our concentration lets you design a course of study in the fast-growing field of Media Studies, which incorporates numerous exciting disciplines, including cultural and cinema studies, new media, visual studies, critical theory, popular culture, media production, and art history.
 Students study the creative and critical practices of media consumers, producers, artists, and scholars.

-The concentration in Media Studies is available to School of Arts & Humanities students in the Applied Women’s Studies, Cultural Studies, English, History, Philosophy, and Religion programs.
+The concentration in Media Studies is available to School of Arts & Humanities students in the Applied Women’s Studies, Cultural Studies, English, History, and Religion programs.
 The concentration is awarded in conjunction with the degree and is noted on the transcript as an additional area of qualification.

 - Thanks to CGU’s Southern California location, you will be at the center of vast commercial and independent media production.